-This is identified in Error!
-Reference source not found. as an import/export function.
-The interface layer can be located on the client application (i.e. if it is just a Windows-only modelling tool), or on the server side (see Error!
-Reference source not found.), according to the style of products involved.
+This is identified in Figure 2-1 as an import/export function.
+The interface layer can be located on the client application (i.e. if it is just a Windows-only modelling tool), or on the server side (see

+Figure 2-1), according to the style of products involved.
 The effort for this standardised WfMC interface can be reduced to a minimum.

-2.5 Minimal State Model
+2.5.
+Minimal State Model

 This document primarily defines the Workflow Process Definition Interface in a descriptive way.
-However, since a build time representation of the process definition will be subsequently be used to support enactment it is necessary to define a number of basic principles and semantics of the execution time environment.
+However, since a build time representation of the process definition will subsequently be used to support enactment it is necessary to define a number of basic principles and semantics of the execution time environment.

-The following minimal state model identifies the basic states of a process instance.):
+The following minimal state model identifies the basic states of a process instance (for a more complete description see Ch.6.1):